sogalabhi/Polar/relayer/test/README.md

    node test/test-lock-xlm.js 0.1 0xYourMetaMaskAddress
    ```

-6. **Verify**: Relayer should detect and release DEV to your MetaMask
+6. **Verify**: Relayer should detect and release PAS to your MetaMask